-Paramete Parameter Extract sub string Use delimiters Extracts a substring delimited by a start (Begins after parameter) and an end (Ends before parameter) string.
+Paramete Parameter Extract sub Extract substring Use delimiters Extracts a substring delimited by a start (Begins after parameter) and an end (Ends before parameter) string.
 Both the start and end strings are user-specified.
 The Occurrence field defines the occurrence of the start and end strings.
-Example: Considering that your variable is a string comprising several commaseparated values, you can choose: the ';' character and an occurrence count of '2' for the start string the ';' character and an occurrence count of '3' for the end string The extracted substring would be that located between the 2nd and the 3rd occurrence of the ';' character.
+Example: Considering that your variable is a string comprising several commaseparated values, you can choose: • the ';' character and an occurrence count of '2' for the start string • the ';' character and an occurrence count of '3' for the end string The extracted substring would be that located between the 2nd and the 3rd occurrence of the ';' character.
 Use position Extracts a substring delimited by a start (Extract from position parameter) and an end position (to position parameter).
-Find & Replace Enables you to perform replacement operations on the resulting variable using Find &amp; Replace rules.
-A Find &amp; Replace rule is created by clicking , which opens a dialog box allowing you to specify the substring to search for, the replacement substring, and the occurrences for which to perform the replacement.
-Further operations that can be performed on Find &amp; Replace rules are as follows: Click to delete a rule.
-Click to delete a rule.
-Click for the representation of the rules.
+Find & Replace Enables you to perform replacement operations on the resulting variable using Find & Replace rules.
+A Find & Replace rule is created by clicking box allowing you to specify the substring to search for, the replacement substring, and the occurrences for which to perform the replacement.
+Further operations that can be performed on Find & Replace rules are as follows: 1.
+Click to edit a rule.
+2. Click to delete a rule.
+3. Click and to reorder the rules.